-America marks Juneteenth as protests bring new attention
+Amid protests for racial justice, Juneteenth gets new renown

 Trump had originally planned a rally in Tulsa, Oklahoma, Friday, but changed the date to Saturday amid an uproar about his appearance on a date of such significance.
 Protesters have been gathering at the venue this week ahead of his appearance.

-Marcelo reported from Boston and Smith from Providence, Rhode Island.
-Associated Press writers Tamara Lush in St. Petersburg, Florida, Ron Harris in Atlanta and Gillian Flaccus in Portland, Oregon, contributed to this report.
+Smith reported from Providence, Rhode Island.
+Associated Press writers Phil Marcelo in Boston, Tamara Lush in St. Petersburg, Florida, Ron Harris in Atlanta, Janet McConnaughey in New Orleans and Gillian Flaccus in Portland, Oregon, contributed to this report.

 Copyright 2020 Associated Press.
 All rights reserved.